StanJulia/Stan.jl/README.md

 A package to use Stan (as an external program) from Julia.

-The package is tested on Mac OSX 10.10, Julia 0.3.2 and CmStan 2.5.0.

 For more info on Stan, please go to <http://mc-stan.org>.

 For more info on Mamba, please go to <http://mambajl.readthedocs.org/en/latest/>.

-This version will be kept as the Github branch Stan-j0.3-v0.0.4
+This version will be kept as the Github branch Stan-j0.3-v0.1.0

 ## What's new

-### Version 0.0.4
+### Version 0.1.0

 The two most important features introduced in version 0.0.4 are: